About Cherwell Valley Riding Club

 In 2016 CVRC was nominated as one of the top 5 best Riding Clubs in the country for the Horse and Hound / NAF Five Star Awards.
 We didn’t win, losing out to one of our keenest rival riding clubs, Crown, but we were thrilled to get some national recognition.

-CVRC is quite competitive but in a light-hearted way, apart from Interdressage, where it is our mission to win this national competition every single year and, so far, we have.
+CVRC is quite competitive but in a light-hearted way.
 We send teams to compete at Area 5 British Riding Club competitions and some of our teams and individuals have qualified for the BRC National Championships over the last few years.
 We have had some national success, particularly in dressage and style show jumping.
-We always send a quadrille team of 4 to the qualifying round and in 2017 we were very proud to come third overall at the final with our team of Valkyries.
+We regularly send a quadrille team of 4 to the qualifying round and in 2017 we were very proud to come third overall at the final with our team of Valkyries.

 We are justifiably proud of our training programme, which is becoming increasingly popular with members.
 We have a regular panel of excellent, fully qualified and experienced trainers, who cover different disciplines and we are always open to new ideas for things to do with our horses.
 Our committee works particularly hard to put on our open winter dressage series indoors at Moulton college, and the more relaxed summer dressage series that is ideal for our members to have their first experience of dressage or to take out young horses.
 We usually run a very popular annual jumping derby in summer at Onley Grounds that is open to all and is a lot of fun.
 All our training events are held at local venues in the Northampton / Daventry area and are at very competitive prices.

-We have an adult horse camp every year at Milton Keynes Equestrian Centre, and sometimes a beech camp at Mumby, Lincolnshire, near Skegness.
+Prior to Covid-19 we have held an adult horse camp every year at Milton Keynes Equestrian Centre, and sometimes a beech camp at Mumby, Lincolnshire, near Skegness.
 Our members report that this is a highlight of the year and is always booked up well in advance.
 Camp is residential for adults (18+) and held in summer for 3 full days of training in all disciplines.
-This year camp is going to be held at Milton Keynes Equestrian Centre in September subject to Covid-19 regulations.
-Some more discipline specific day camps are also being planned for later in 2020 subject to Covid-19.
+In 2020 and 2021 it was not possible to hold a summer residential camp due to restrictions for Covid-19 so for 2021 we have run 4 successful day camps - a fun camp that was very popular, which included grids, le Trec, schooling to music, a musical drill ride and an adult gymkhana; a dressage camp, a show jumping camp and a biomechanics camp that looked at both horse and rider.
 Our camps are very popular and an excellent way to improve your abilities in a relaxed and happy atmosphere.

 We also have a thriving junior section, whose members represent the club in various regional qualifying competitions.
 We welcome new junior members who want to experience all aspects of riding in a relaxed atmosphere.
-We hold one or two special junior day camps a year for our younger members.
+Subject to numbers, we usually hold one or two special junior day camps a year for our younger members.

 We are very keen to encourage new members to join us and become part of this amazing riding club.
 New ideas for activities are very welcome.
 Anyone with enthusiasm and a can do attitude is welcome to join the committee, which meets regularly, to help with the running of the club.